 Metering is simply our camera trying to gauge the amount of light in the scene, so it can set the correct exposure.
 Regardless of whether you shoot in AUTO, a semi automatic mode, or in full manual mode, you will still use your in-camera meter for assessing exposure, and knowing how it works can help you get your exposure right first time, instead of having to continually 'chimp" and assess your exposure by eye.

 (By the way, you cannot change your metering mode when you are still in AUTO, so it's yet another reason to learn how to move away from AUTO settings !
 Go on, you know you want to)

-Before we get started, I want to take a moment to tell you about the totally FREE seven day email course I have- the Beginners Bootcamp.
-Every day for seven days you get a free lesson with actionable tips to help you get better photos in just one week.
+Before we get started, I want to take a moment to tell you about the totally FREE photography course I have for you - the Beginners Bootcamp.
+You'll get actionable lessons that all work together to help you get better photos in just one week.
 Just click on the image below to get started!
 (Or you can read more about the course first here)

 OK, now let’s start by having a closer look at the three main metering modes that both Canon and Nikon have.
 Please note the yellow shaded areas in the pictures below represents the area that the camera meters for.

 This will be the default setting on most cameras.
 It basically takes all the pixels present in the entire scene tries to even them out.
 It’s like AUTO for metering!
 As with shooting in AUTO mode, this can be great, since the camera is pretty much making all of the decisions for you, but the downside is that in tricky light, you aren’t likely to get your exposure right since not all scenes will "even out" - for example if you had bright light behind your subject, the camera will end up giving you an underexposed image.
 Remember, your camera is just a piece of equipment and can't read and see light in the same way we do, all it can do is make an educated guess.